-Renters insurance protects all of your personal property, so long as you usually keep it in your home.
+Renters insurance protects all of your personal property, as long as you usually keep it in your home.
 This includes things like furniture, cookware, clothing and more.
-For example, if your apartment is broken into and the thief takes your laptop, you'd be reimbursed.
+For example, if your apartment is broken into and a thief takes your laptop, you would be reimbursed.

 But renters insurance doesn't cover everything.
 For starters, it only covers things you own yourself.
 Your policy won't include anything owned by your landlord, like the structure of the building or your stove.
-It also doesn't protect anything that owned by your roommates—your roommate's belongings should go on their own policy.
+It also doesn't protect anything owned by your roommates — your roommate's belongings should go on their own policy.